Rhode Island's 7 Best Beaches

 Misquamicut State Beach

-- One of the largest public beaches in the state
+- One of the largest and most popular public beaches in Rhode Island

-- Calm surf ideal for swimming and bodyboarding
+- Gentle surf that works well for swimming and bodyboarding

 Easton's Beach (First Beach)

-- Located at the start of Newport’s Cliff Walk
+- Located at the starting point of Newport’s Cliff Walk

 Not A Member? ✈️